-In this Luminar AI vs Luminar 4 post, I’ll review the differences between two-year-old Luminar 4 and brand-new Luminar AI.
+In this Luminar AI vs. Luminar 4 post, I’ll review the differences between the two-year-old Luminar 4 and the brand-new Luminar AI.

 Luminar 4, released in 2018, was the first post-processing software by Skylum that was widely accepted by the crowd.
 It was capable of producing professional-looking results even in the hand of a beginner.

 Portrait tools and Sky Replacement in particular introduced the biggest changes.
 What would otherwise be a tedious job in Photoshop, Luminar 4 was capable of doing by dragging a few sliders.

 Then, in late 2020, Skylum announced Luminar AI.
 It was released on December 15 of the same year.
 What first appeared to be a Luminar 4 upgrade, turned out to be a brand-new, AI-powered photo editing app.

 Luminar AI introduced a new concept to the photo-editing community – Templates, the fully automated presets.

 Being an avid user of Luminar 4 and a beta tester of Luminar AI, I hereby present facts and my thoughts about Luminar AI vs Luminar 4.

 The main difference between Luminar AI and Luminar 4 are Templates.
 Luminar AI, on the one hand, is based around these “smart” presets that automatically suggest the best edits for your photos.
 Luminar 4, on the other hand, still uses Looks, which are traditional presets.

 What was called Library in Luminar 4 is called Catalog in Luminar AI.
 And there’s no significant difference in their usability.